raibaebe/InstaInsight-Ad-Analytics/README.md

-# Ontarget – Social Media Ad Analytics
+# OnTarget – Social Media Ad Analytics

 ##  Company Overview
-**Ontarget** is a social media analytics project that helps brands run smarter ad campaigns.
+**OnTarget** is a social media analytics project that helps brands run smarter ad campaigns.
 We analyze **user engagement, demographics, and campaign performance** to provide insights that improve ad targeting and return on investment (ROI).

 ---